What is a Verge Bond?

 When Can I Apply for a Refund?

-Upon completion of all works, it is the responsibility of the deposit payer (property owner or builder) to submit a BA7 - Notice of Completion form before an application for a refund of the Verge Bond can be processed.
+Upon completion of all works, it is the responsibility of the bond payer (property owner or builder) to submit a BA7 - Notice of Completion form before an application for a refund of the Verge Bond can be processed.

 Also refer to Section 33 of Building Act 2011.